• Skip to primary navigation

 What exactly is a work-related travel expense?

-If you travel for work, any purchases you make related to that travel, can likely be claimed as a travel expense on your tax return.
+If you travel for work, any purchases you make related to that travel, can usually be claimed as a work related travel expense on your tax return.

-As with most work-related expenses, travel expenses are usually tax deductible.
-Of course, there are a few restrictions on what you can claim and we’ll explain those a little later.
+Of course, there are a few restrictions on what you can claim, and we’ll explain those a little later.

 Work related travel expenses can boost your tax refund!